Guide to Japanese Customs

 Japanese Business Customs

-Are you working at a Japanese company and confused about the work culture?
+Are you working at a Japanese company and confused about the work customs?
 Every country and every industry does things differently, so we’ve compiled a list of customs you should keep in mind when you're working in Japan.

-It’s important in Japanese culture to greet people properly.
+It’s important in Japanese customs to greet people properly.
 In fact, self-introductions and greeting are so important in Japan that the Japanese language has a whole word for them - jikoshōkai.
 Here are a few words and phrases to get you started:

 初めまして (hajimemashite) means “nice to meet you”.
 The word hajime means “beginning”.